IvanChernyshov/filter_los_csd/README.md

 * "LOS": has three possible values:
   * "+": the corresponding contact is line-of-sight;
-  * "–": the corresponding contacts is not line-of-sight;
+  * "–": the corresponding contact is not line-of-sight;
   * "?": the error occurred during the calculation.
+The only type of errors caught during the testing is inability to find contact with given atomic labels and and distance.
+However, this rarely happens.
-* "SHIELDING": contact shielding value;
+* "SHIELDING": contact shielding value (the definition of the term is given in the manuscript);
 * "SHIELD_ATOM": label of the shielding atom.

 ### Optional parameters